RedCMD/TmLanguage-Syntax-Highlighter/documentation/rules.md

 It is the same value as `"scopeName"` under `"grammars"` in your `package.json` file.
 It should be globally unique.
 You should use the recommended format of `source.languageId` or `text.languageId`.
-Or if you are extending another language via injections etc, use `source`/`text.theirLanguageId.yourScope`.
+If you are extending another language, you should add your language on the end of their scopeName `source.theirLanguageId.yourLanguageId`.
 For example [HTML (Derivative)](https://github.com/textmate/html.tmbundle/blob/master/Syntaxes/HTML.plist) `text.html.derivative` extending [HTML](https://github.com/textmate/html.tmbundle/blob/master/Syntaxes/HTML%20(Derivative).tmLanguage) `text.html.basic`

 ## patterns